yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 The curse is that, because Android is such a heavy OS, there is no guarantee that complex games will run on devices with 6GB of RAM.
 8GB is the strong recommendation, which puts compatibility on the pricey side of the spectrum.
 A certain Zelda game we wrote a lot about currently requires at least 12GB of RAM to run.

-There are ongoing efforts to reduce memory requirements, such as native code execution and UMA optimisations for the GPU code, but the reality is that emulation adds overhead and Android will only get fatter over time.
+There are ongoing efforts to reduce memory requirements, such as native code execution and [UMA](https://en.wikipedia.org/wiki/Universal_memory) optimizations for the GPU code, but the reality is that emulation adds overhead and Android will only get fatter over time.
 We may be able to get light 2D games running on 4GB devices, but we don't expect complex 3D games to run on less than 8GB any time soon, if ever.

 We have set the minimum required operating system to Android 11.
-This decision was made to prevent installation on completely unsuitable hardware (like Adreno 500 series devices or older T series Mali GPUs), and to reduce low-memory devices as much as possible.
+This decision was made to prevent installation on completely unsuitable hardware (like Adreno 500 series devices or older T series Mali GPUs), and to reduce installation on low-memory devices as much as possible.
 This is final, as there are no plans to support older Android versions.

 Of course, it must be a 64-bit Android 11 or newer; just like on desktop, 32-bit devices will never be supported.